dklassic/GDC-transcript/README.md

 ## Futurework

 - [ ] Allow the resize of video through other means
-- [ ] Regenerate transcript for reviewed subtitles
+- [ ] Auto-generate transcript for reviewed subtitles
 - [ ] Auto-generate summary for reviewed subtitles
 - [ ] Auto-generate translations for reviewed subtitles
 - [ ] Auto-generate summary for reviewed translations